How it works

 When a master royalty beneficiary is accepted by MasterExchange, they can divest a certain percentage of their master royalties and divide them into royalty shares.
 Legal agreements are established, outlining details such as quantity, price, and more.
 Transparent information about each investment opportunity is provided on the platform for users to review before placing their orders.

-The Initial Music Offering
+Initial Music Offering

 Royalty shares are traded

-Quarterly royalty payouts
+Quarterly royalty payments

 Master royalties, primarily from streaming platforms like Spotify, Apple Music, and YouTube, are sent to MasterExchange.
 Our trusted financial custody partner safeguards all funds on the platform, ensuring secure transactions.
 Users owning royalty shares at the end of each quarter are entitled to receive proportional royalty payouts based on the number of shares they hold.